Deep-Symmetry/afterglow/README.md

 # Afterglow

-A environment supporting
+An environment supporting
-[live coding](https://en.wikipedia.org/wiki/Live_coding) for the creation of dynamic light shows in [Clojure]{http://clojure.org), leveraging the
+[live coding](https://en.wikipedia.org/wiki/Live_coding) for the creation of dynamic light shows in [Clojure](http://clojure.org), leveraging the
 [Open Lighting Architecture](https://www.openlighting.org/ola/), and pieces of the [Overtone](http://overtone.github.io) toolkit.
 For